Monthly Webinar Series

 • Welcome (10 minutes)

-• Community building ice breaker (10 minutes; in breakout rooms)
+• Community building ice breaker (10 minutes; in breakout rooms if the group is large)

 • Plenary talk(s) (30 minutes)